-A policy document adopted by a city or a county establishing a vision and implementation strategies to enhance the character and quality of a specific neighborhood.
 A neighborhood plan establishes the vision and implementation strategies for a specific neighborhood.
 Unlike community plans and regional plans, neighborhood plans are not part of the General Plan and therefore do not carry the same regulatory weight as community plans, regional plans, or specific plans.